siddharthi865/reactjs-interview-questions-and-answers/set-9/README.md

 ## Question 1.
 How do you handle API errors globally in React?

+## Question 2.
+How do you prevent memory leaks with subscriptions in React?

+## Question 3.
+How do you use React Context with TypeScript?

+## Question 4.
+How do you implement tab navigation in React?

+## Question 5.
+How do you implement a modal component with portals?

+## Question 6.
+How do you handle multiple async API calls simultaneously in React?

+## Question 7.
+How do you optimize re-renders in large forms?

+## Question 8.
+How do you dynamically import components in React?

+## Question 9.
+How do you implement a responsive layout in React?

+## Question 10.
+How do you handle global notifications or toast messages?

 ## Question 11.
 How does React Fiber improve performance over older React versions?

 ## Question 12.
 How do you handle Suspense for data fetching?